Leif Frode Onarheim: Political career

 Onarheim was elected to the Parliament of Norway from Akershus in 2001, but was not re-elected in 2005.
 During his term he was a member of the Standing Committee on Energy and the Environment.

 He then decided to return to the business world.
 He was the chair of Fjord Seafood from 2005 to 2006, and then a board member of Marine Harvest from 2006.
 He was also the acting chief executive of Marine Harvest from 2007 to 2008, as well as a member of the board of Akershus University Hospital and Innovation Norway from 2006.
 In January 2010 he became acting deputy chairman of Marine Harvest, as Svein Aaser suddenly stepped down.
-In 2007 he agreed, somewhat surprisingly, to be a part of the Conservative Party ballot in Asker for the 2007 local election.
+In 2007 he agreed, somewhat surprisingly, to be a part of the Conservative Party ballot in Asker Municipality for the 2007 local election.
 As it turned out, he was elected to the municipal council for the term 2007 to 2011.
-As of 2007 he was the wealthiest politician in the municipalities Asker and Bærum, ahead of businessman and fellow Conservative representative Stein H. Annexstad.
+As of 2007 he was the wealthiest politician in Asker Municipality and Bærum Municipality, ahead of businessman and fellow Conservative representative Stein H. Annexstad.
 In 1986 he was proclaimed a Knight, First Class of the Royal Norwegian Order of St. Olav.